 Condemnation The legal process by which the government authorities take private property for public use, providing fair compensation to the owners.
 This is often associated with the exercise of eminent domain.

+Class Class refers to the production model within a livestock species.
+For example, cattle operations may include stockers, feeders, and cow-calf operations, among others; goat operations are commonly split into meat and dairy operations; and sheep operations include feeder lambs, commercial operations, and/or wool-focused products.
+Note: this list is not exhaustive.

 Continuous grazing Allowing animals access to one pasture or grazing unit without rest or rotation.

-Contract grazing When someone is hired to provide a grazing treatment on a property, generally for the purpose of meeting a specific objective or outcome.
+Contract grazing When a Grazing Operator is hired to provide a grazing treatment on a property, generally for the purpose of meeting a specific objective or outcome.
+Such services may be paid, or “payment” may be in the form of forage.

 Contractee A person or business that enters into a contract with another entity that provides services.